graciek/nerfthisapi/README.md

 # Nerf This API

 Nerf This is an open source API that focuses on data about Overwatch!
-With this api you will have access to data for heroes, abilities, maps and voicelines.
-You can visit the api at
+With this API you will have access to data for heroes, abilities, maps and voicelines.
+You can visit the API at
 [nerfthisapi.herokuapp.com](https://nerfthisapi.herokuapp.com/)

 # Documentation